albertometelli/albertometelli.github.io/_pages/jobs.md

 About the Environment
 ---
 [Politecnico di Milano](https://www.polimi.it/) is a public university in Milan, Italy.
 According to international rankings (QS World Ranking), it is the top university in Italy and is ranked [111nd worldwide](https://www.topuniversities.com/universities/politecnico-di-milano).
 The [RL3](https://rl.airlab.deib.polimi.it/) research group is part of the [Department of Electronics, Information, and Bioengineering](https://www.deib.polimi.it/eng/home-page) and consists of 4 faculty members, 1 postdoctoral researcher, and 15 PhD students.
 It is the most active research group on reinforcement learning in Italy.
-We are consistently engaged in publishing at top-tier venues, including ICML, NeurIPS, ICLR, AISTATS, COLT, and JMLR.
+We are consistently engaged in publishing at top-tier venues, including ICML, NeurIPS, ICLR, AISTATS, COLT, and JMLR (see [https://rl.airlab.deib.polimi.it/publications-all/](https://rl.airlab.deib.polimi.it/publications-all/)).